tyler-shaw/7daysmap/readme.md

 Another great way to contribute is by opening issues should find any bugs or have any suggestions.

+### Website Setup

+Setting up the project is fairly simple.
+The project isn't using a database at the moment, so you'll only need to follow a couple steps.
+Since the project isn't using a database, you'll mainly just need to copy the `.env.example` file and update it for your environment.
+We're not using a lot of the features that this offers, so setting the `APP_KEY` and the mail settings should be all you need to do.

+### Other Notes

+If you wish to add a new version of the map, you'll need to add the configuration for the map and it's markers in the appropriate script.
+You can see `resource/assets/js/maps.js` for the current map versions and an example of how their config is laid out.

+Tiles must be 256px by 256px.
+If you want to discuss adding a new version of the map, then please reach out.
+Currently, all tiles are hosted on my personal CDN account and I'll need to upload any new ones.
+If this becomes a large inconvenience we can look for a new solution.

 ## Security Vulnerabilities

 If you discover a security vulnerability within the project, please send an e-mail to Tyler Shaw at tshaw0813@gmail.com.
 All security vulnerabilities will be promptly addressed.